 Whether it's public speaking or going on a first date, it's likely you've experienced some sweaty palms.
 But did you know that your cat can also get sweaty paws?
 In fact, the only way a cat can sweat is through its paws.
 Their paw pads are the only place on their body that has sweat glands, which are designed to help them regulate their body temperature and keep from overheating.
 But if you've ever noticed your cat leaving a trail of wet paw prints at the vet, it's because cats may also sweat from their paws when they are anxious or frightened.

 3. Paws Help Cats Communicate

 Cat paws hide another secret: hidden scent glands.
 Have you ever wondered why cats like to scratch on furniture and make biscuits on their favorite blanket?
 They're using these secret scent glands to mark their territory.
 Besides the visual markers that scratching a post or chair leaves, every time your cat scratches, she is also leaving behind her scent -- effectively claiming it as her turf.
 These pheromones are pretty much undetectable to our human noses, but other cats or animals in the home will be able to sniff out that message loud and clear: This is MY house!

 This is one reason why cats instinctively scratch - they're looking to stake their claim.
-Be sure to provide plenty of healthy scratching outlets for your kitty.
+Be sure to provide plenty of healthy scratching outlets like a cat scratcher or cat tree for your kitty.